-Assessments in Pre-K and Kindergarten provide foundational data for PreK and Kindergarten teachers to address the strengths and needs of our youngest learners.
+Assessments in pre-kindergarten and kindergarten provide foundational data for pre-kindergarten and kindergarten teachers to address the strengths and needs of our youngest learners.

-The state-approved RSA assessments guide instruction and intervention in grades K-3 for all students and struggling readers in grades 4-5.
-State accountability assessments are used in grades 3-8 to continually assess literacy progress of all students and provide a basis for intervention for some.
-At the high school level, literacy is assessed using the SAT and/or ACT to determine college and career readiness of graduating students.
+The state-approved RSA assessments guide instruction and intervention for all students in grades K-3 and struggling readers in grades 4-5.
+State accountability assessments are used in grades 3-8 to continually assess the literacy progress of all students and provide a basis for intervention for some.
+At the high school level, literacy is assessed using the SAT and/or ACT to determine college- and career-readiness of graduating students.

 While assessments provide necessary data, an effective comprehensive system requires teachers to have the skills and ability to interpret and use assessment data to drive improvements and communicate results.
-Effective use of assessment data can also provide important communication for families and community members engaged as stakeholders in the literacy development of students.
-For current assessment resources visit the Oklahoma State Department of Education webpage.
+Assessment data can be used to communicate with families and community members engaged as stakeholders about the literacy development of students.
+For current assessment resources, visit the Oklahoma State Department of Education webpage.